JNRowe/versionah/doc/background.rst

 .. note::

    If you like version numbers with two or four integer components then :mod:`versionah` can be for you too.
-If I start maintaining a project that uses such a scheme support will be added, or if you supply a patch it will likely be accepted.
+Support for two and four components was added in 0.6.0, but that doesn't mean you have to use it!

 Versioning policy
 -----------------